 Keep in mind that even if you meet all of the requirements for the Citi Double Cash Card, you’re never guaranteed to be approved.

-You need a credit score of 700 or higher to get approved for the Citi Double Cash Card.
-Citi Double Cash applicants need good credit or excellent credit to qualify, and a 700+ credit score satisfies the card's requirement.
+The credit score you need for the Citi Double Cash Card is 700+.
+This means you need at least good credit to get approved for this card.
 Simply having a 700 credit score does not guarantee approval, however.
 There are other factors in play, including how your income compares to your debt obligations, and your overall ability to make credit card payments.… read full answer

 Finally, if you don’t think you have the kind of credit score needed for Citi Double Cash Card approval, that doesn’t mean you’re out of options.
 You can check out the rest of WalletHub’s picks for the best rewards credit cards to find an offer that suits your standing.
 Keeping your account in good standing by paying your bills on time and in full will help you improve your credit score and gain access to better credit card deals.